How Can I Discern God’s Will?

 Q. How do I discern Jesus’ will for my life?
 I am 55 years old and rediscovered my faith after attending the World Youth Day in Poland in 2016.
 I want to understand my faith better.
 Thus, I’d like to study theology or philosophy.
 But I’m not sure if my desire is consistent with God’s will.
 My finances are uncertain and my mother is a widow and has frequent medical appointments that I need to take her to.
 How do I decide if theological studies are part of the Lord’s will for me? — Maria

-Your question bears upon what I consider the most important teaching of moral theology to come out of the Second Vatican Council, the doctrine of personal vocation.
+A. Maria, your question bears upon what I consider the most important teaching of moral theology to come out of the Second Vatican Council, the doctrine of personal vocation.

 It is related to the better-known Council doctrine of the universal call to holiness of all the faithful.
 Vatican II teaches that holiness — Christian perfection — is meant for every member of the Church, not just for the clergy, religious or those who have extraordinary experiences of God.
 Each Christian is called to perfect holiness.